 According to Hippolyte Bernheim, while hypnotic sleep may be induced, it was suggestion, which ultimately ruled hypnotism.
 In the final stage of induction, the therapist suggests changes in subjective experience, alterations in perception, sensation, emotion, thought or behavior by the subject.
 Hypnosis is inferred to be induced if the subject responds to such hypnotic suggestions.
 The Stanford Hypnotic Susceptibility Scale (SHSS), is a research tool, which measures human susceptibility to hypnotism.

-How Does Hypnosis Work? - Susceptibility Deirdre Barrett identified two distinct types of highly susceptible subjects, calling them “fantasizers” and “dissociaters.”
+Deirdre Barrett identified two distinct types of highly susceptible subjects, calling them “fantasizers” and “dissociaters.”
 Fantasizers are able to focus on their imaginative thoughts, blocking out real world stimuli.
 They spend much time daydreaming, report imaginary companions as a child and grew up with parents who encouraged imaginary play.
 Dissociaters often have a history of childhood abuse or other trauma and learned to escape into numbness and forget unpleasant events.
 Rather than daydream, their minds go blank.

 Both fantasizers and dissociaters have greater ability to inhibit intruding sensory inputs, granting their minds greater access to hypnotic suggestions.
 The Stanford, Harvard, HIP, and most other susceptibility scales categorize a person's susceptibility as 'high', 'medium', or 'low'.
 Approximately 80% of the population are medium, 10% are high and 10% are low.
 Susceptibility Scores are highly stable over a person’s lifetime.

-How Does Hypnosis Work? - State Vs. Nonstate Robert White suggested that behavior under hypnosis was merely another rational pattern of behavior by the mind.
+Robert White suggested that behavior under hypnosis was merely another rational pattern of behavior by the mind.
 It was “meaningful, goal-directed striving, its most general goal being to behave like a hypnotized person as this is continuously defined by the operator and understood by the client.”
 It was suggested that most of the effects of hypnosis could also be achieved without hypnotic induction.
 It was argued that hypnosis does not create a specific sleep-like neurological state comparable to animal hibernation or yogic meditation.
 This website suggests that hypnosis creates a unique state of mind, where the highest control levels of the mind obey the suggestions of the hypnotist, subject to specific limitations.

-The controls of the mind switch between different states, different levels of consciousness, as myriad intelligences, accumulated by nature over millions of years, balance the needs of various sensing, feedback and control systems of the mind.
+levels of consciousness, as myriad intelligences, accumulated by nature over millions of years, balance the needs of various sensing, feedback and control systems of the mind.
 The mind switches its states, its levels of consciousness, based on specific emotional inputs from the limbic system or from rational inputs from the prefrontal regions.
 Emotional states such as fear, sadness, disgust, contempt, curiosity, surprise, love, pleasure, embarrassment, guilt, or shame transform entire behaviors, objectives and perceptions of the mind.
 These processes work ceaselessly, around the clock, shifting consciousness between various states.

 An animal does not stop undecided between its urge to eat and its need to drink any more than an automated production line.
 A machine, which sorts and deposits components into different bins is designed to act on its choices as long as it is switched on.
 The mind switches between many states of consciousness.
 The current emotional state may over ride even conscious choices.
 Your conscious decision to raise your arm will be over ruled by your sense of propriety if you are standing in an elevator with other passengers.
 The emotional state takes control.
 Hypnotic suggestions still both emotional and conscious controls.
 The mind switches to a new state, where instructions of the therapist take control.
 Those suggestions command thoughts and behaviors as well as subjective experiences of perception, sensations, and emotions.

-How Does Hypnosis Work? - Ideas Trigger Actions Suggestions by the therapist produce motor effects similar to those caused by emotions.
+Suggestions by the therapist produce motor effects similar to those caused by emotions.
 A suggestion by the therapist that a person's body has become rigid parallels a sudden and fearful realization by him that he is perched on a plank one hundred feet above ground.
 On recognition of the danger of falling, the limbic system triggers fear signals, which reach the motor systems causing the person to freeze.

 The recognition of myriad such events in the life of a person trigger such emotions.
 Each emotional signal sets off appropriate behaviors and facial expressions.
 Verbal suggestions also produce motor responses.
 Both the suggestion by the therapist and the fear emotion trigger motor controls, which cause the person to freeze.
-Hypnotic suggestions are similar to emotions, recognized the mind as instructions to modify behavior.
+Hypnotic suggestions are similar to emotions, recognized by the mind as instructions to modify behavior.
 The motor system recognizes and responds to both ideas and to emotions.

-How Does Hypnosis Work? - The Translation Of Meaning Hypnotic regression makes a patient's mind search through memories of trillions of events to locate the target event, which exactly suits the commands of the therapist.
+Hypnotic regression makes a patient's mind search through memories of trillions of events to locate the target event, which exactly suits the commands of the therapist.
 As on date, there are no widely accepted neural or computational models to explain such access to childhood memories through hypnosis.
 The difficulty of explaining this phenomenon can be compared to the mysterious functions of the mirror neuron network.

 Vernon Mountcastle first discovered that specific neurons in the premotor area of the cortex fire during motor control activities.
 Researchers, experimenting with monkeys, identified the neurons, which fire when an animal reaches for a peanut, pulls a lever, or pushes a door.
 Iaccomo Rizzolati discovered that neurons in the same regions mirror this activity, when the animal watches another monkey perform similar actions.